KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 ## New glTF object

-`scriptNode`
+`behaviorNode`
-A script node is a node both available in the Visual Scripting system from Unity and the Unreal Engine.
-To not conflict with the `node` in glTF, these nodes are called `scriptNode`.
+A behavior node is a node both available in the Visual Scripting system from Unity and the Unreal Engine.
+To not conflict with the `node` in glTF, these nodes are called `behaviorNode`.

 ### JSON Schemas